PhrontHQ/mod/teach/data/2-using/2-5-fetching data objects.md

 or to do so with multiple properties in one shot:

-DataService.mainService.getObjectProperty(aUserSession, ["identity", "connectionTimeRange", "environment"] )
+DataService.mainService.getObjectsProperties([aUserSession1, aUserSession2], ["identity", "connectionTimeRange", "environment"] )

 .then(() => {